mendix/docs/content/en/docs/control-center/portfolios.md

 ## 4 Privacy Requests {#privacy-requests}

 On the **Privacy Requests** tab, you can decide whether a Mendix Admin needs to approve the creation of a restricted portfolio or any change of privacy settings of an existing portfolio.
 You can use the toggle on the tab to turn it on or off.
+For details on privacy settings, see the [Different Privacy Settings of a Portfolio](/developerportal/portfolio-management/#privacy-settings) section.

 {{< figure src="/attachments/control-center/portfolios/admin-curation-toggle.png" alt="Mendix Admins must approve changes to portfolio privacy settings" >}}